dagger/dagger/docs/introduction/1005-what_is_cue.md

 ### Packages

+Packages in CUE allow us to write _modular_, _reusable_, and _composable_ code.
+We can define schemas that are imported into various other projects.

 In the last few examples we've included an `import` statement to load the builtin `"strings"` package.
 If you've written Go then CUE should feel quite familiar.
 Not only is it [written in Go](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#pkg-overview) much of its behavior and syntax are modeled after Go as well.

-Packages in CUE allow us to write _modular_, _reusable_, and _composable_ code.
-We can define schemas that are import into various other projects.